Where Do Women Fit in Anime Fandom? - Exploring Female Representation and Empowerment @ Anime NYC '24

 Image from Sailor Moon, created by Toei Animation

 For many women, particularly women of color, participating in anime fandoms can feel like a double-edged sword.
 There’s the excitement of finding a community that shares your passion, but there’s also the frustration of feeling like you don’t belong.
-Vanta Black, a content creator and cosplayer, spoke candidly about her experience navigating these spaces.
+Vantacreates, a content creator and cosplayer, spoke candidly about her experience navigating these spaces.
 “It’s frustrating how often you’re quizzed or doubted as a fan, especially when you don’t fit the image of what people think a 'nerd' should be,” she shared.
 Her words struck a chord with me.
 Like many women, I’ve experienced the same gatekeeping and exclusion when engaging in male-dominated fandoms, especially in series like Naruto or Dragon Ball Z.

 Lauryn Alexandria, a content creator and host that goes by Toasty Marshmellow, described the need to prove herself as exhausting.
 “It’s like you have to know twice as much just to be considered an equal,” she explained, highlighting the gendered double standards that many women face in these communities.
 Victoria Johnson, host of the Sailor Moon Fan Club Podcast, echoed this sentiment, calling out the stereotype that women only enjoy “girly” anime like Sailor Moon.
 “Some of the greatest anime, like Fullmetal Alchemist: Brotherhood, were created by women, yet we’re still sidelined in these male-dominated fandoms,” she stated.
 This constant battle to prove that women can be knowledgeable and dedicated fans takes a toll, detracting from the sense of enjoyment fandoms should bring.

 As I reflect on my time at Anime NYC, I can’t help but feel a sense of pride in the women I spoke with.
 Despite the challenges of exclusion and gatekeeping, they continue to carve out spaces for themselves, pushing for greater inclusion and respect in a male-dominated community.
-Vanta Black’s determination to foster safe spaces within the anime community is a testament to the resilience of women fans, and it’s a resilience shared by all the women I met over the weekend.
+Vantacreates’s determination to foster safe spaces within the anime community is a testament to the resilience of women fans, and it’s a resilience shared by all the women I met over the weekend.

 The conversations I had reinforced what I already knew—women, especially women of color, are an integral part of the anime community.
 But this reality isn’t always reflected in the fandom spaces we navigate.
 The tide is shifting as more women speak up, share their experiences, and challenge the status quo.
 We’re no longer asking for permission to belong; we’re claiming our space.
 Anime fandom is as much ours as anyone else’s, and as the fandom grows, so too must the recognition of our voices, our stories, and our presence.
 It’s not just about representation in the shows we watch—it’s about fostering a culture where we are seen, heard, and respected as equal community members.
 The future of anime fandom is more inclusive, diverse, and vibrant because of the women who continue to push for that change.